 Nanda has a remarkable experience in the IT industry and the education industry specially in the field of 3D Graphic Animation, Game Programming and Game Development & Design.
-He has received certification from companies like Microsoft and Oracle.
-Nanda has experience in United States, India, and Singapore.
-With his excellent communication and interpersonal skills, he proves to be a truly commendable and valuable lecturer for MAGES.
+Nanda is a Unity Certified Developer, in addition to having certification from Microsoft and Oracle.
+Nanda has working experience in United States, India and Singapore.
+With his excellent communication and interpersonal skills he proves to be a truly commendable and valuable lecturer for MAGES.

 John David B. Uy

 David has a about 18 years of experience with companies like Zealot Digital, Digital Perception studios, Ksatria Gameworks etc. Some of his work includes development of tools and components for proprietary game engine, development of ZD engine 2.0, game programming, Xbox 1tech demo graphics programming.
 He has also conducted various seminars on 3D Arts, involved in 3D animation for companies like Chevron and immensely contributed in nex-gen kjAPI Game Engine Development.